-- 1. For the composition and jurisdiction of the Magistrates' Court, see the Magistrates' Court Ordinance, 2011 - 2.
+- 1. For the composition and jurisdiction of the Magistrates' Court, see the Magistrates' Court (Ascension) Ordinance, 1968 - 2.
 For powers of arrest and criminal evidence generally, see the Police and Criminal Evidence Ordinance, 2003 - 3.
-For jury selection and service and procedure at a trial with a jury see the Juries Ordinance, 1979. - 4.
-For appeals procedure and power to make rules of court see the Superior Courts (Appeals and Rules) Ordinance, 2017.
+For jury selection and service and procedure at a trial with a jury see the Juries (Ascension) Ordinance, 1979. - 4.
+For the Ascension version of section 167, see the Trials Without a Jury Ordinance, 2016. - 5.
+For appeals procedure and power to make rules of court see the Courts (Appeals and Rules) Ordinance, 2017

-CRIMINAL PROCEDURE ORDINANCE, 1975
+CRIMINAL PROCEDURE (ASCENSION) ORDINANCE, 1975